Seija-Riitta Laakso

-Seija-Riitta Laakso is a Finnish writer and philatelist, as well as editor of international philatelic journals and yearbooks.
+Seija-Riitta Laakso is a Finnish writer and philatelist, as well as editor and graphic designer of international philatelic journals and yearbooks.
 In 2021, she was invited to sign the Roll of Distinguished Philatelists.

 Education

 Seija-Riitta Laakso is a journalist from the Sanoma School of Journalism who also has an eMBA from the Helsinki School of Economics (Helsingin Kauppakorkeakoulu) and a PhD from the University of Helsinki (2006).
 Her doctoral thesis Across the Oceans.
 Development of Overseas Business Information Transmission, 1815-1875 was published by the Finnish Literature Society (SKS) in 2007, and as a Japanese edition in 2014.
 The book combines maritime history and postal history by studying the routes and speed at which information was transmitted in the nineteenth century, using as examples business correspondence which travelled internationally by sea.

 Career

-Laakso, originally a historian, worked as a journalist in Finnish daily newspapers Helsingin Sanomat, Uusi Suomi and Kauppalehti.
-She was director in the Centre for Finnish Business and Policy Studies (Elinkeinoelämän Valtuuskunta, EVA) and Senior Vice President / Vice President, Corporate Communications at Valmet Oyj, Silja Line Oyj and Ahlstrom Oyj, from 1991 to 2002.
+Laakso, originally a historian, worked as a journalist in the Finnish daily newspapers Helsingin Sanomat, Uusi Suomi and Kauppalehti.
+She was director in the Centre for Finnish Business and Policy Studies (Elinkeinoelämän Valtuuskunta, EVA) and Senior Vice President / Vice President, Corporate Communications, at Valmet Oyj, Silja Line Oyj and Ahlstrom Oyj, from 1991 to 2002.
 In 2003-2004 she lived in Liverpool, UK, for her doctoral studies.
 She has written and published several books.